qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i do a search through all emails?
 - hi! how do i search for emails on your app?
 - is there a way to search.?
+- where is the search feature for my email account?

 ## intent:unblock_email
 - my email was blocked and need to know why and what i need to do to unblock it.